rangersnuggles/Voron02configs/README.md

 # Voron 0.2 Configs

-Current version and backups of my Voron 0.2 config files.
+Current working version and backups of my Voron 0.2 config files.

-Current Hardware: Formbot V0.2 Kit, Mini Stealthburner w/ Phaetus Dragon
+Installed Hardware: Formbot V0.2 Kit, Mini Stealthburner w/ Phaetus Dragon

 WARNING: Macros are a WIP, and I'm a n00b/idiot so you definately should not use/trust them.